Getting the Db2 for i .NET Data Provider Up and Running

 - We can help you formulate strategy, train your resources or do the development

-- connection strings can take advantage of *LIBL technique (with Db2 for i version only)
+- connection strings can take advantage of *LIBL technique (probably only with Db2 for i version)

-- Eliminate library and schema and testing-based hard-coding with library list technique!
+- Eliminate library and schema and testing-based SQL hard-coding with library list technique in a Windows development environment!

 Please use the Contact Us phone number and extension for a no-cost, no-obligation discussion.